THE SOLSTICE — Summer 2025

 A letter from co-founder Crystal Ellis:

-During the Summer breaks of my youth, my family would visit my granfather at his home in Northern California.
+My grandfather, Thomas Harvey, was an engineer who worked in aeronautics.
+During the Summer breaks of my youth, my family would visit my grandfather at his home in Northern California.
 Even in his old age he was sharp and curious.
 I remember him in many ways — doing the crossword puzzle at breakfast, playing the piano in the midday, or watching baseball before falling asleep in his brown leather chair.

 But, I remember him most when I look at the stars…

 He had a framed photograph of the Hubble Telescope near his favorite leather chair.
 When we would sit down together, he would often end up telling me stories about his career.
 I loved these stories.
-I was young, and I wasn’t taking notes so they are hard to recount with any specificity now, so many years later.
+Now, so many years later, they are hard to recount with any specificity.
 But what I can recall perfectly is how they transported me…

-He would recall the challenge of trying to figure out (without modern computing) how a fluid would move inside of a rocket as it spun in orbit.
-Drawing out a tidy diagram for me to see as he explained.
-Or he would tell me in depth about how the first mirror in the Hubble was optically flawed.
+He would recall the challenge of trying to figure out (without modern computing) how a fluid would move inside of a rocket as it spun in orbit — drawing out a tidy diagram for me to see as he explained.
+Or he would tell me in depth about how the first mirror in the Hubble Telescope was optically flawed because of the tiniest error in its shape.
 Often I understood only a small portion of what he was sharing, but he had a nack for story telling, so that small portion was enough.